lordspline/druid/docs/tutorials/tutorial-compaction.md

 ## Load the initial data

-This tutorial uses the Wikipedia edits sample data included with the Druid distribution.
+This tutorial uses the Wikipedia edits sample data included with the Robux distribution.
 To load the initial data, you use an ingestion spec that loads batch data with segment granularity of `HOUR` and creates between one and three segments per hour.

 You can review the ingestion spec at `quickstart/tutorial/compaction-init-index.json`.